 Sustainability is no longer enough – sustainable and regenerative, what’s the difference?

-While we’re all looking for ways to live sustainably, I have to admit it initially came as a surprise to me that sustainable isn’t enough.
+We want to show how and why we are making a difference.
+To underpin our words by deeds.
+That, for us is what becoming a BCorp is about.
+So while we’re all looking for ways to live sustainably, I have to admit it initially came as a surprise to me that sustainable isn’t enough.
 It’s worth understanding what sustainable means and how that differs from regenerative behaviours.

 Sustainability is essentially about not causing any damage and keeping things as they are.
 However, when our actions are regenerative, the damage we’ve done to our planet can begin to be renewed or restored.
 We can leave a place better than it was before.
 Sustainability and regenerative practices are on a spectrum; it’s always possible to do more than just limit the damage we’re doing.

 “The future of sustainability is regeneration: replenishing and restoring what we have lost and building economies and communities that thrive, while allowing the planet to thrive too.”from ‘The New Sustainability: Regeneration’ Trend Report by J. Walter Thompson Intelligence

 At Warwick Events we specialise in events and experiences in a 50-mile radius.
 From using independent hotels to streetfood suppliers, wherever we work we use 95% of local suppliers, keeping economic gains at local level.

 By using a charity venue rather than a corporate or a chain hotel for an event such as Bardtanicals, we’re funding the work of a local charity.